 The conservator who is saving the Ruby Slippers' sparkle

 Update: Thanks to you, our Kickstarter campaign to "Keep Them Ruby" was a success and we have the support we need to conserve and display Dorothy's Ruby Slippers.
-The last day to see the Ruby Slippers on display before they're removed for conservation is Sunday, April 23, 2017.
-Two swashbuckling objects will be on display in their place.
-Stay tuned for updates on the project and news on when they'll return to display in the museum.
+Sign up for our newsletter for updates on their conservation and return to display on October 19, 2018.

 In 1939 the Ruby Slippers skipped down a yellow brick road in the film The Wizard of Oz.
 After 80 years, the treasured shoes on display in our American Stories exhibition are showing their age.
 Through a Kickstarter campaign, the Ruby Slippers will undergo a meticulous conservation process to ensure they can remain on display.

 Behind the sparkle, behind the ruby hue, there is a highly trained conservator performing painstaking work on the slippers to keep them ruby.
 Conservator Dawn Wallace spoke to us about her role in the conservation project, the importance of the slippers, and why the Kickstarter campaign is a great opportunity to be part of the shoes' journey.